MythicAgents/hermes/README.md

 * Mythic is already up and going, then you can run the install script and just direct that agent's containers to start (i.e. `sudo ./mythic-cli payload start agentName` and if that agent has its own special C2 containers, you'll need to start them too via `sudo ./mythic-cli c2 start c2profileName`).
 * Mythic is already up and going, but you want to minimize your steps, you can just install the agent and run `sudo ./mythic-cli mythic start`.
 That script will first _stop_ all of your containers, then start everything back up again.
 This will also bring in the new agent you just installed.
 * Mythic isn't running, you can install the script and just run `sudo ./mythic-cli mythic start`.

+## Building Hermes within Mythic

+The first time to build Hermes from Mythic, Command Line Tools need to be installed within the Hermes container.
+This is done automatically for you upon first build and can take up to ~5 minutes.

 ## Thank you